paper-engineer/minimal-site/docs/project-status.md

 - deleted sample posts (they're now in the main under examples folder)
 - attempted to make a new post. it works.
 - updated "about" pages
-- attempted to change homepage layout. still a work in progress.
+- attempted to change homepage layout. it works.
-- added toc:true to the blog pages. let's see if it works.
+- added toc:true to the blog pages. it works.

 ---